Art and design

 Our Art Curriculum is high quality, well thought out and is planned to demonstrate

-progression and cover a range of media e.g textiles, photography.
-If children are keeping up with the curriculum, they are deemed to be making good or better progress.
+progression and cover a range of media e.g textiles, photography so that they can make good or better progress in their learning.
 In addition, we measure the impact of our curriculum through the following methods:

 - The progress children make from their starting points to the attainment levels they reach.

 - A reflection on standards achieved against the planned outcomes;

 - A celebration of learning which demonstrates progression across the school;